 Mr. Mohammad received his B.S. in Commerce with a focus in Accounting and Finance from the University of Virginia, his M.S. in Accounting with a focus in Audit and Taxation from the University of Virginia, and his J.D. from the Columbus School of Law at the Catholic University of America.

-He is a member of the State Bar of California, Energy Bar Association, and Virginia Board of Accountancy.
+He is a member of the State Bar of California, State Bar of Virginia, State Bar of the District of Columbia, Energy Bar Association, and Virginia Board of Accountancy.

 Mergers & Acquisitions